mcottle1/startup/README.md

 - ssh deploy.sh provides a secure encrypted connection between two hosts over an insecure network.
 This connection can also be used for terminal access, file transfers, and for tunneling other applications

+#### What I learned from Startup Javascript deliverable

+- How to work with local storage to save and repopulate data elsewhere on the site

+- The importance of where and how you call your functions in javascript, and the flexibility that this creates

+- the difference between querySelector, getElementByID, and querySelectorAll

+- How important it is to understand the dom and how powerful it can be

+- The importance of HOW you store your information into variables so that it can be accessed across your javascript but also within and across specific functions (ie the checkboxes debacle

 #### URL

 Uniform resource locator